hashicorp/terraform-provider-azurerm/website/docs/r/batch_pool.html.markdown

 ---

-A `image_reference` block supports the following:

-A reference to an Azure Virtual Machines Marketplace image or the Azure Image resource of a custom Virtual Machine.
-To get the list of all imageReferences verified by Azure Batch, see the 'List supported node agent SKUs' operation.

-* `id` - (Optional) The ARM resource identifier of the Shared Image Gallery Image.
-Compute Nodes in the Pool will be created using this Image Id.
-This is of the form /subscriptions/{subscriptionId}/resourceGroups/{resourceGroup}/providers/Microsoft.Compute/galleries/{galleryName}/images/{imageDefinitionName}/versions/{versionId}.
-This property is mutually exclusive with other properties.
-The Shared Image Gallery image must have replicas in the same region as the Azure Batch account.
-For information about the firewall settings for the Batch node agent to communicate with the Batch service see https://docs.microsoft.com/en-us/azure/batch/batch-api-basics#virtual-network-vnet-and-firewall-configuration.

-* `publisher` - (Optional) The publisher of the Azure Virtual Machines Marketplace image.
-For example, Canonical or MicrosoftWindowsServer.

-* `offer` - (Optional) The offer type of the Azure Virtual Machines Marketplace image.
-For example, UbuntuServer or WindowsServer.

-* `sku` - (Optional) The SKU of the Azure Virtual Machines Marketplace image.
-For example, 18.04-LTS or 2022-datacenter.

-* `version` - (Optional) The version of the Azure Virtual Machines Marketplace image.
-A value of 'latest' can be specified to select the latest version of an image.
-If omitted, the default is 'latest'.

----

-A `container_configuration` block supports the following:

-If `container_configuration` is specified, setup is performed on each node in the pool to allow tasks to run in containers.
-All regular tasks and job manager tasks run on this pool must specify the containerSettings property, and all other tasks may specify it.

-* `type` - (Required) A Docker compatible container technology will be used to launch the containers.
-Now only "DockerCompatible" is supported.

-* `container_image_names` - (Optional) This is the full image reference, as would be specified to \"docker pull\".
-An image will be sourced from the default Docker registry unless the image is fully qualified with an alternative registry.

-* `container_registries` - (Optional) A `container_registries` block as defined below.

----

-A `task_scheduling_policy` block supports the following:

-* `node_fill_type` - (Required) Supported values are "Pack" and "Spread".
-"Pack" means as many tasks as possible (taskSlotsPerNode) should be assigned to each node in the pool before any tasks are assigned to the next node in the pool.
-"Spread" means that tasks should be assigned evenly across all nodes in the pool.

----

-A `data_disks` block supports the following:

-* `lun` - (Required) The lun is used to uniquely identify each data disk.
-If attaching multiple disks, each should have a distinct lun.
-The value must be between 0 and 63, inclusive.

-* `caching` - (Required) Values are: "none" - The caching mode for the disk is not enabled. "readOnly" - The caching mode for the disk is read only. "readWrite" - The caching mode for the disk is read and write.
-The default value for caching is "none".
-For information about the caching options see: https://blogs.msdn.microsoft.com/windowsazurestorage/2012/06/27/exploring-windows-azure-drives-disks-and-images/.

-* `disk_size_gb` - (Required) The initial disk size in GB when creating new data disk.

-* `storage_account_type` - (Optional) The storage account type to be used for the data disk.
-If omitted, the default is "Standard_LRS".
-Values are: "Standard_LRS" - The data disk should use standard locally redundant storage.
-"Premium_LRS" - The data disk should use premium locally redundant storage.

----

-A `disk_encryption_configuration` block supports the following:

-The disk encryption configuration applied on compute nodes in the pool.
-Disk encryption configuration is not supported on Linux pool created with Virtual Machine Image or Shared Image Gallery Image.

-* `disk_encryption_target` - (Required) On Linux pool, only \"TemporaryDisk\" is supported; on Windows pool, \"OsDisk\" and \"TemporaryDisk\" must be specified.

----

-An `extensions` block supports the following:

-The virtual machine extension for the pool.
-If specified, the extensions mentioned in this configuration will be installed on each node.

-* `name` - (Required) The name of the virtual machine extension.

-* `publisher` - (Required) The name of the extension handler publisher.The name of the extension handler publisher.

-* `type` - (Required) The type of the extensions.

-* `type_handler_version` - (Optional) The version of script handler.

-* `auto_upgrade_minor_version` - (Optional) Indicates whether the extension should use a newer minor version if one is available at deployment time.
-Once deployed, however, the extension will not upgrade minor versions unless redeployed, even with this property set to true.

-* `settings` - (Optional) JSON formatted public settings for the extension.

-* `protected_settings` - (Optional) The extension can contain either `protected_settings` or `provision_after_extensions` or no protected settings at all.

-* `provision_after_extensions` - (Optional) The collection of extension names.
-Collection of extension names after which this extension needs to be provisioned.

----

 A `node_placement_configuration` block supports the following:

 Node placement Policy type on Batch Pools.
 Allocation policy used by Batch Service to provision the nodes.
 If not specified, Batch will use the regional policy.

 * `policy` - (Required) The placement policy for allocating nodes in the pool.
 Values are: "Regional": All nodes in the pool will be allocated in the same region; "Zonal": Nodes in the pool will be spread across different zones with the best effort balancing.

----

-A `windows_configuration` block supports the following:

-Windows operating system settings on the virtual machine.
-This property must not be specified if the imageReference specifies a Linux OS image.

-* `enable_automatic_updates` - (Required) Whether automatic updates are enabled on the virtual machine.
-If omitted, the default value is true.

----

-An `identity` block supports the following:

-* `type` - (Required) Specifies the type of Managed Service Identity that should be configured on this Batch Account.
-Only possible value is `UserAssigned`.

-* `identity_ids` - (Required) Specifies a list of User Assigned Managed Identity IDs to be assigned to this Batch Account.

----

-A `storage_image_reference` block supports the following:

-This block provisions virtual machines in the Batch Pool from one of two sources: an Azure Platform Image (e.g. Ubuntu/Windows Server) or a Custom Image.

-To provision from an Azure Platform Image, the following fields are applicable:

-* `publisher` - (Required) Specifies the publisher of the image used to create the virtual machines.
-Changing this forces a new resource to be created.

-* `offer` - (Required) Specifies the offer of the image used to create the virtual machines.
-Changing this forces a new resource to be created.

-* `sku` - (Required) Specifies the SKU of the image used to create the virtual machines.
-Changing this forces a new resource to be created.

-* `version` - (Optional) Specifies the version of the image used to create the virtual machines.
-Changing this forces a new resource to be created.

-To provision a Custom Image, the following fields are applicable:

-* `id` - (Required) Specifies the ID of the Custom Image which the virtual machines should be created from.
-Changing this forces a new resource to be created.
-See [official documentation](https://docs.microsoft.com/azure/batch/batch-custom-images) for more details.
----

-A `fixed_scale` block supports the following:

-* `target_dedicated_nodes` - (Optional) The number of nodes in the Batch pool.
-Defaults to `1`.

-* `target_low_priority_nodes` - (Optional) The number of low priority nodes in the Batch pool.
-Defaults to `0`.

-* `resize_timeout` - (Optional) The timeout for resize operations.
-Defaults to `PT15M`.

----

-A `auto_scale` block supports the following:

-* `evaluation_interval` - (Optional) The interval to wait before evaluating if the pool needs to be scaled.
-Defaults to `PT15M`.

-* `formula` - (Required) The autoscale formula that needs to be used for scaling the Batch pool.

 ---